pulumi/examples/kubernetes-ts-multicloud/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Kubernetes Multi-cloud Example
+# Kubernetes Application Deployed To Multiple Clusters

-This example creates managed Kubernetes clusters using AKS, EKS, and GKE, and deploys an application on each cluster.
+This example creates managed Kubernetes clusters using AKS, EKS, and GKE, and deploys the application on each cluster.

 ## Deploying the App